polomarcus/tp/data-engineering/tp-cooperation/README.md

 ### Add a database
 You would like to save some data, so you decide to use a database.
 Instead of downloading the ZIP file, you will use your docker-compose file
 * Start [PostgresSQL](https://hub.docker.com/_/postgres)
-* Code a function that save a name
+* Code a function that save a news
-* Write a test this function
+* Write a test this function and run it locally
 * Run this test on the CI

 ### Create a website